 the last coupla weeks of the howard stern show have been a tough listen...

-That was the lowest total for Stern in years, and possibly decades, given his long and successful career.
+That was the lowest total for Stern in years, and possibly decades, given his long and successful career.i suppose stern and sirius can take some solace in the subscription bump for that pay service. 'better late than never' as there hadn't been much of a boost till now.

 [snip]